-America’s decades-old culture of tough-on-crime policies has created an unprecedented criminal justice crisis: A staggering number of Americans find themselves locked in a paper prison, with no end to their sentence, even after they’ve served their time.
+America’s decades-old culture of tough-on-crime policies has created an unprecedented crisis in our legal system: A staggering number of Americans find themselves locked in a paper prison, with no end to their sentence, even after they’ve served their time.

-Nearly 1 in 3 people have some sort of arrest or conviction on their record.
-In Delaware, over 400,000 people are saddled with arrest or criminal records that block their access to jobs, housing, education, starting a business, or participating fully in social and civic community life.
+Nearly 1 in 3 people have some sort of record.
+In Delaware, up to 400,000 people are saddled with records that block their access to jobs, housing, education, starting a business, or participating fully in social and civic community life.
 That’s why we’re teaming up with the National Clean Slate Initiative, the Delaware Coalition for Smart Justice, Delaware Center for Justice, Game Changers, and the Paper Prisons Initiative to launch a Clean Slate effort right here in our state.

-In Delaware, our advocacy campaign aims to build on the second chance successes we’ve already accomplished by passing legislation that will automatically seal or expunge certain arrest or criminal records after a set period of time.
+In Delaware, our advocacy campaign aims to build on the second chance successes we’ve already accomplished by passing legislation that will automatically expunge eligible records after a set period of time.
 Through our efforts, we seek to ensure that more Delawareans can move beyond their paper prisons and receive a true second chance at economic success and inclusion in their communities.

 Clean Slate policies are popular.
-Automatic record sealing is supported by criminal justice reform experts, economic and civil rights activists, policy-makers on both sides of the aisle, justice-involved individuals, crime survivors, business owners, prosecutors and law enforcement leaders.
+Automatic record sealing is supported by legal system reform experts, economic and civil rights activists, policy-makers on both sides of the aisle, people who have been involved with the legal system, survivors of crime, business owners, prosecutors and law enforcement leaders.

-Currently, most Delawareans with an arrest or criminal record face significant barriers to education, employment, housing, credit, and other opportunities to become productive, contributing members of society.
+Currently, most Delawareans with a record face significant barriers to education, employment, housing, credit, and other opportunities to become productive, contributing members of society.
 This can lead to further arrests, convictions and returns to prison.
-No matter how minor the offense or how long ago it was, an employer, a landlord, or a college may have policies or regulatory requirements that exclude those with criminal records.
+No matter how minor the offense or how long ago it was, an employer, a landlord, or a college may have policies or regulatory requirements that exclude people living with records.
 Even in the absence of formal barriers, the stigma of a criminal record can be a lifelong barrier to opportunity.

 We believe more Delawareans should be able to move beyond their paper prisons and receive a true second chance at economic success and inclusion in their communities.
 For the past several years, we’ve been making significant headway toward expanding access to second chances in Delaware.